BirkdaleHigh/raceClicks/README.md

 * [x] Why not have a go at adding another button to click.
 * A more advanced task would be to show the current count on the button.
 * Add animation to changes on the page
-* by editing the server and client files have the page show new users the current clicks
+* [x] by editing the server and client files have the page show new users the current clicks
-* track a score for the total amount of times the buttons reached full
+* [x] track a score for the total amount of times the buttons reached full
+* [x] Ask for a username and join the group
+* [ ] Show all the users to a new user, not just the defaults list and users since they joined.
+* [ ] Show the current progress to new users when they join.
+Don't wait for each player to click again.
+* [ ] Show the current scores to new users
+* [ ] Design a leaderboard
+* [ ] track the winning users in to scores on a leaderboard.
 * ... anything you want!

 # Next things to do

 1. Describe or list some of the features of this app on here!
 (How is it used, etc.)
-1. Once a new user is added, hide the popover form.
+1. [x] Once a new user is added, hide the popover form.
-1. How new users be told about the aleady existing players?
+1. How will new users be told about the aleady existing players?
-1. How can we also share the game state (i.e. Curent progress and scores.)?
+1. How can we also share the game state (i.e. Curent progress)?
+1. Can we tally the number of wins into a table
+1. How about saving the table into a leaderboard?
+1. What if you changed the games into timed rounds that start at once, instead of its continuous form now.